maxemerick/maxemerick.github.io/_pages/research.md

 Under construction...

-"Mean-Field Oscillator Ising Machines: Gradient Flows and Classification of Limit Solutions,"
+"Mean-Field Oscillator Ising Machines: Gradient Flows and Classification of Limit Solutions," \
-B. Bamieh, F. Bullo, M. Emerick, and A. R. Venkatakrishnan.
+B. Bamieh, F. Bullo, **M. Emerick**, and A. R. Venkatakrishnan.
 In preparation for submission to SIAM Review (available on arXiv).